Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Experimentation

 \subsubsection{Robustness of registration algorithm}

-In this experiment we show the performance and robustness of our motion based registration formulation against randomized initializations and compare this to the best possible registration from the estimation of parameters using the robust perspective n-point (RPnP) algorithm of \cite{Li2012} when there is a human doing manual correspondences.
-A total of 100 experiments were conducted where in each registration using either our method or RPnP a sequence of consecutive and time-synchronized 6 gray scale image/point cloud pairs where used (i.e., $L=5$ for our method).
-In each of the 100 independent registration trials we randomly selected different scenes from an urban scenario with significant pedestrian traffic and randomly initialized all the registration parameters within offsets of $ \pm 20^{\text{o}} $ for rotations and $\pm2.0$ m for translations from ground truth.
-Here, we also used the extrinsic calibration parameters provided by KITTI as ground truth.
+This experiment shows the performance and robustness of the proposed motion based registration formulation against randomized initializations and compare this to the best possible registration from robust perspective n-point (RPnP) algorithm of Li et al. \cite{Li2012} when there is a human doing manual correspondences.
+A total of 100 experiments were conducted where in each registration using either the proposed method or RPnP a sequence of consecutive and time-synchronized 6 gray scale image/point cloud pairs where used (i.e., $L=5$ for the proposed method).
+In each of the 100 independent registration trials, different scenes from an urban scenario with significant pedestrian traffic were randomly selected.
+The registration parameters of these trials were randomly initialized within offsets of $ \pm 20^{\text{o}} $ for rotations and $\pm3.5$ m for translations from ground truth.
+Here, ground truth corresponds to the extrinsics provided from the KITTI benchmark.

-For registration using the RPnP algorithm a specialized user was presented with the 6 image/point clouds pairs and he was tasked to manually select 4 corresponding keypoints in each pair that were clearly visible in both modalities (e.g., corners).
-After selection of keypoints another specialized user validated the selected 24 points per sequence, ran the RPnP algorithm and computed the root mean squared error (RMSE) of the result compared to the ground truth.
-Our method used in each of the 100 trials the same sequence of 6 image/point clouds pairs used in the corresponding trial for the RPnP.
+For registration using the RPnP algorithm, a specialized user was presented with 6 image/point clouds pairs and 4 corresponding keypoints in each pair that were clearly visible were manually selected in both modalities (e.g., corners).
+After selection of keypoints, the user validated the selected 24 points per sequence, ran the RPnP algorithm and computed the root mean squared error (RMSE) of the result compared to the ground truth.
+The proposed method used in each of the 100 trials the same sequence of 6 image/point clouds pairs used in the corresponding trial for the RPnP.